African Forest Elephant: Profile and Information

 Their feasting on trees and shrubs in the forest creates roads for smaller animals to pass along, and they uproot trees and consume saplings in the savannah, which helps keep the area open for the prosperity of zebras and other plains.

 Often, African elephants are divided into savanna elephants and woodland elephants.
-Some physical and genetic variations exist, but scientists still disagree about whether the variations are significant enough to declare them distinct species.
-Actually, most still consider them same species, Loxodonta africana.
+Some physical and genetic variations exist, but scientists still disagree about whether they are significant enough to declare them distinct species.
+Most still consider them the same species, Loxodonta africana.

 Elephants are fond of water and love showering and pouring it all over themselves by sucking water into their trunks.
-They also spray their skin with a protective layer of dust afterwards.
+They also spray their skin with a protective layer of dust afterward.

-The trunk of an elephant is actually a long nose used, particularly for a potential meal, for trumpeting, smelling, breathing, drinking, and also for catching items.
+An elephant’s trunk is a long nose used, particularly for a potential meal, trumpeting, smelling, breathing, drinking, and catching items.

 Around 40,000 muscles are found in the trunk alone.
 On the end of their trunk, African elephants have two fingerlike features that they can use to grab small objects.
 (Asian elephants have only one.)

 African elephants, both male and female, have tusks, which are constantly developing teeth.
-They use these tusks to dig for food and water and strip bark from trees.
-Males, whose tusks appear to be larger than those of women, often use their tusks to combat each other.
+They use these tusks to dig for food and water and strip tree bark.
+Males, whose tusks appear larger than women, often use their tusks to combat each other.

 Diet

-In a single day, an adult elephant will eat up to 300 pounds of food.
-These hungry animals do not sleep much, and when foraging for the large amounts of food they need to maintain their huge bodies, they wander over large distances.
-Elephants eat roots, grasses, fruit, and bark, and they eat large quantities of these things.
+An adult elephant will eat up to 300 pounds of food in a single day.
+These hungry animals do not sleep much and wander over large distances when foraging for the large amounts of food they need to maintain their huge bodies.
+Elephants eat roots, grasses, fruit, and bark in large quantities.

 African elephants spread in the savannas of sub-Saharan Africa and the rainforests of Central and West Africa.
 The northernmost elephants on the continent are located in Mali’s Sahel region.
 A small, nomadic herd of Malian elephants migrates through the desert on a circular route in search of water.